Daan de Kort: House of Representatives

 He ran for member of parliament in the 2021 general election, being placed 28th on the VVD's party list.
 De Kort was elected with 5,714 preference votes, and he was sworn into the House of Representatives on 31 March.
 He simultaneously stepped down as alderman.

-He is on the Belgium contact group and on the Committees for Digital Affairs, for the Interior, for Kingdom Relations, and for Social Affairs and Employment.
-He is the VVD's spokesperson for intergovernmental relations, local governments finances, municipal mergers, government transparency, public sector working conditions, legal status of political officeholders, and nobility – all part of the BZK ministry – and Participation Act, Wajong benefit, Anw benefit, ESF+, reintegration, social affairs and employment in the Caribbean Netherlands, SVB, and developments and support of cooperation of the SUWI chain – all part of the SZW ministry.
+He was the VVD's spokesperson for intergovernmental relations, local governments finances, municipal mergers, government transparency, public sector working conditions, legal status of political officeholders, and nobility – all part of the BZK ministry – and Participation Act, Wajong benefit, Anw benefit, ESF+, reintegration, social affairs and employment in the Caribbean Netherlands, SVB, and developments and support of cooperation of the SUWI chain – all part of the SZW ministry.
 His specialties related to the BZK ministry were later in 2021 replaced by accessibility and labor conditions, and poverty was added the following year.
 De Kort was the VVD's lijstduwer in Veldhoven in the 2022 municipal elections.
 He launched a website in October 2022 to report government websites and applications that are inaccessible to people with a disability.

+Following the November 2023 general election, De Kort became the VVD's spokesperson on primary and secondary education, poverty, and labor participation.
+Only labor participation remained in his portfolio after the Schoof cabinet was sworn in.
+He chairs the committee carrying out the parliamentary inquiry into the Dutch response to the COVID-19 pandemic, which commenced in February 2024.